 Instruction in a broad range of legal research materials and advanced research methods.
-This course is intended as a practical skills course that expands beyond the scope of LARC 2, the first-year research course.
+This course is intended as a practical skills course that expands beyond the scope of LARC: Introduction to Legal Writing, Part 2, the first-year research course.
 Sources covered include a number of practice materials, electronic databases, and World Wide Web resources.
 The course also covers several specialized areas of research, including federal tax, business and commercial law, securities law, estates and trusts, family law, intellectual property, criminal law and procedure, and foreign and international law.

-9V10 Advocacy Team Participation (2 qtr. hrs.)
+9V10 Advocacy Team Participation (2 gtr. hrs.)